-Hotel Port Mahon offers an extensive self-select buffet for breakfast, served in the dinning room.
-A typical breakfast will offer a choice of, cereals, bread, croissants and pastries, jams and honey etc, cooked ham, fruit juice and fresh fruit, cheese and yoghurt, bacon, sausages, eggs, tomatoes, tea and coffee.
+Hotel Port Mahon offers an extensive self-select buffet for breakfast, served in the dining room.
+A typical breakfast will offer a choice of, cereals, bread, croissants and pastries, jams and honey etc, cooked ham, fruit juice and fresh fruit, cheese and yogurt, bacon, sausages, eggs, tomatoes, tea and coffee.

-Hotel Port Mahon offers a four course evening meal and is served buffet style.
-First course conprises soups and salads, the main course has a variety of hot dishes, followed by a large dessert buffet. with a choice at each course.
+Hotel Port Mahon offers a four-course evening meal and is served buffet style.
+First course comprises soups and salads, the main course has a variety of hot dishes, followed by a large dessert buffet, with a choice at each course.
 There is a good choice of vegetarian options.
 For guests who have special dietary requirements we suggest you tell our reservations team at the time of booking.

 It is possible to order picnic lunches from the hotel; these should be ordered the night before.
 Alternatively you may prefer to buy ingredients from one of the many shops and supermarkets in Mahon.
 On some days it may be possible to visit shops or eat in a local café during the day; your leaders will advise you of the options.